Advanced Topics in Computer Science

 How hard/fun/challenging is this course?
 Is it the right course for me?

-Poly currently offers three computer science courses, described at the Computer Science page.
+Poly offers a variety of computer science courses, described at the Computer Science page.
 Questions about the nature of each class can also be answered by talking to the instructor, as well as other people who have taken the class.

 The Advanced Topics class is primarily intended as a post-Advanced Placement course: our topics of study are beyond those required for the AP-level course, and geared towards giving students a look at more abstract concepts in CS.
 New data structures, and new algorithms using those data structures, will be explored in detail.
 These challenges are for very motivated students who are considering studying computer science in college.